-Section 4(1) and (2) of the Australian Consumer Law in substance re-enacted s 51A(1) and (2) of the earlier TPA.
-The new s 4(3) goes on, unnecessarily but perhaps helpfully, to provide in effect that where the defendant goes into evidence as to what its reasonable grounds were, then that does not mean that the defendant wins, or that the plaintiff is excused from proving its case.
-Section 4(4) also goes on to provide that s 4(1), in deeming a representation as to future matters to be misleading if the defendant does not have reasonable grounds therefor, "does not imply that a representation that a person makes with respect to any future matter is not misleading merely because the person has reasonable grounds for making the representation" (emphases added).
-What s 4(4) seems to say then is that a future matters representation may be misleading, even if the maker had reasonable grounds for making it.
-If so, then that sits oddly with s 4(1).
+representation that a person makes with respect to any future matter is not misleading merely because the person has reasonable grounds for making the representation" (emphases supplied).
+What s 4(4) seems to say then is that a future matters representation may be misleading, even if the maker had reasonable grounds for making it.41 If so, then that sits oddly with s 4(1).
 If there are reasonable grounds then the deeming effect of s 4(1) will not apply and, I suggest, the future matters representation will not be misleading.
 If a future matters representation made on reasonable grounds can be misleading notwithstanding the existence of such grounds, it is difficult to identify from s 4(1) in what circumstances that could be so, or why.

-The answer to all this perhaps emerges from the Explanatory Memorandum:41
+25. The answer to all this perhaps emerges from the Explanatory Memorandum:42

-In certain cases, Section 51A of the Act was interpreted in such a way to, by implication, provide that proving reasonable grounds is a substantive defence to an allegation of misleading conduct [citing Quinlivan v Australian Competition and Consumer Commission].
-To reverse the effect of such decisions, section 4 of the ACL states explicitly that it does not imply that a representation as to a future matter is not misleading merely because the person had reasonable grounds for making the representation.
+"In certain cases, Section 51A of the Act was interpreted in such a way to, by implication, provide that proving reasonable grounds is a substantive defence to an allegation of misleading conduct (citing Quinlivan v Australian Competition and Consumer Commission43).
+To reverse the effect of such decisions, section 4 of the ACL states explicitly that it does not imply that a representation as to a future matter is not misleading merely because the person had reasonable grounds for making the representation."

-Quinlivan v ACCC42 concerned an enforcement proceeding against a director of a company where accessorial liability under ss 75B(1) and 80(1) of the TPA was established at trial in relation to a future matters misrepresentation by the company.
-The Full Court of the Federal Court over-turned the decision of the trial judge and held that there was insufficient evidence that the director knew that the third party-sourced figures used were other than a reasonable basis for the representation as to future property growth rates.
-There were three strands to the court's reasoning.
+- 26. Quinlivan concerned an enforcement proceeding against a director of a company where accessorial liability under ss 75B(1) and 80(1) of the TPA was established at trial in relation to a future matters misrepresentation by the company.
+The Full Federal Court over-turned the decision of the trial judge and held that there was insufficient evidence that the director knew that the third party-sourced figures used were other than a reasonable basis for the representation as to future property growth rates.
+There were three strands to the Court's reasoning.
 First, the s 51A deeming provisions did not mean that actual knowledge of the essential elements of the contravention by the company was not necessary for the purposes of ss 75B(1) and 80(1).
-Secondly, the s 51A(2) "reversal of onus" did not apply in respect of accessorial liability.
-Thirdly, it was implicit in s 51A(1) that where a corporation did have reasonable grounds for making a future matters representation, then there will have been no misleading or deceptive conduct by it.
-Hence, if the company was not liable, then there was no contravening conduct in respect of which a director could have been an accessory.43
+Second, the s 51A(2) "reversal of onus" did not apply in respect of accessorial liability.
+Third, it was implicit in s 51A(1) that where a corporation did have reasonable grounds for making a future matters representation, then there will have been no misleading or deceptive conduct by it.
+Hence, if the company was not liable, then there was no contravening conduct in respect of which a director could have been an accessory.44 - 27.
+We know clearly enough from s 4(3) that under ss 4(1) and 4(2), there is no reversal of the legal onus of proof onto the defendant.
+Consistently with that, the legislature seems to have intended by s 4(4) to provide that if the defendant did not know that the future matters representation